RippleOSI/Ripple-Stack-Vagrant-Docker/README.md

 In order to make the development experience the same on **all** OS platforms, we've wrapped the development environment in a headless virtual machine (which is actually how the Ripple stack developer documentation suggests to do it anyway).
 Virtual machines work on all platforms and the Ubuntu guest that is created then gives us a consistent and reproducible development environment on all platforms.

 Inside this VM we use [Docker](https://www.docker.com/what-docker) and [docker-compose](https://docs.docker.com/compose/) to orchestrate the creation of all of the Ripple Stack components inside the VM, and these are all preconfigured to be able to communicate with each other.
-This process has reduce the setup complexity of the Ripple Stack from a 25-page document down to a few lines of commands.
+This process has reduced the setup complexity of the Ripple Stack from a 25-page document down to a few lines of commands.

 ### What is Vagrant?
 Vagrant is an automation layer that allows programmatic setup of a Virtual Machine, using any provider (eg Virtualbox, QEMU, VMWare etc) and on any platform.
 It means we can state which 'base box' we want to use (in this case it's Ubuntu 16.04, but it could be anything) and then specify what setup needs to be applied to that base box, eg networking, forwarded ports, shared drives, etc. If you look at our [Vagrantfile](Vagrantfile) you can see fairly easily what is going on, it's a nice clean syntax.